nlmarco/co.codewizards.vaers/README.md

 ## co.codewizards.vaers.imp

-1. Download the VAERS-zip-file from https://vaers.hhs.gov/data.html -- it's large and the download takes a while.
+1. [Download the VAERS-zip-file](https://vaers.hhs.gov/data.html) -- it's large and the download takes a while.
 You can proceed with the next steps while the download is running.
-2. Clone this repository and set up your IDE, i.e. import this Maven-project (should be supported and easy with all major IDEs).
+2. Clone this repository and set up your IDE, i.e. import this Maven-project.
 3. Run the main-class `VaersImport` without any parameters.
 It creates the configuration-file: `~/.vaers/vaers.properties`
 4. Create an empty PostgreSQL-database for the import -- you may call it `vaers` ;-)
 5. Configure `~/.vaers/vaers.properties` to match your new database.